cocos/cocos-docs/en/ui-system/components/engine/ui-batch.md

 Render data structures are redesigned in version 3.4.1.
 Please take note:

 1. Property **BATCHER2D_MEM_INCREMENT** under **Project Properties -> Macro Configuration** indicates the maximum vertex number for a MeshBuffer.
-Increasing the value will allow a MeshBuffer to host more assets to render but will also increase memory usage.
+Increasing the value will allow a MeshBuffer to host more assets to be rendered but will also increase memory usage.

 2. **BATCHER2D_MEM_INCREMENT** is measured in **kilobytes**.
 Users can follow the instructions below to calculate the corresponding capacity for vertex numbers: